At the foundation of every child’s education is learning how to read well.

 Here are a few tools I like to use for teaching our kids to read:

 I start this around age three or four, depending on the child’s interest.
 It’s no stress, and for them, just a fun game.
 I’m always surprised how quickly they can memorize letters and matching sounds.
-Any alphabet flashcards will do, and can almost always be found in the dollar section at Target, but here are the ones we use.
+Any alphabet flashcards will do, and can almost always be found in the dollar section at Target.

 Or, be creative and make your own game like the ice cream cones and ice cream scoops above!